carallon/pharos-controller-api/sphinx-src/queryjs/override.rst

 set_group_override
 ==================

 Set the Intensity, Red, Green, Blue levels for a group.
+Propagates to all controllers in a project.

 ``set_group_override(params, callback)``